DiscipleTools/DT_DOCS/Disciple_Tools_Theme/getting_started/admin.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 **Description**
- This represent fields the user's profile information that can be found under Profile by clicking the |gear| icon.
+ This represents fields the user's profile information that can be found under ``Profile`` by clicking the |gear| icon.

 Has the fields: